ABOUT ROHATYN | JEWISH STONES UA

 A view of the Rohatyn ghetto, from the 1943 Katzmann report.
 Source: Instytut Pamieci Narodowej.

 During the Soviet occupation of Rohatyn from September 1939, Jewish ownership of businesses largely ended, and Communist administrators arrested, tried, and deported wealthy Jewish families and politicians.
 With the German occupation of the town from July 1941, the Holocaust in Rohatyn began.
 One of the earliest Jewish ghettos in the region was formed in Rohatyn, imprisoning thousands of Jews from Rohatyn and eventually incorporating Jewish communities from many of the surrounding towns and villages.
-A series of German aktions in Rohatyn destroyed thousands of local and regional Jews at two mass killing sites on the edge of the town , and deported more than a thousand more from Rohatyn to annihilation at the death camp at Bełżec .
+A series of German aktions in Rohatyn murdered thousands of local and regional Jews at two mass killing sites on the edge of the town , and deported more than a thousand more from Rohatyn to annihilation at the death camp at Bełżec .
 Of the ghetto population in the several thousands, fewer than 200 Jews survived in hiding in Rohatyn and the forests for the three years of German occupation.

 Only a handful of the Jewish survivors remained in the region after liberation; most emigrated to Mandatory Palestine (later Israel), western Europe, the United States, South America, Australia, and other distant places.
 There they joined prewar émigrés and started new families, creating a new global Rohatyn Jewish community.